-This is a significant step up from the standard Sagebrush Metal Fly Trap!
-The addition of a bottom screen that acts as a lid over the bucket, keeping the liquid bait free from drowning flies, is a real time and bait saver.
-It does it all and catches an amazing amount of pests.
+This trap is a significant step up from the standard Sagebrush Metal Fly Trap!
+The addition of a bottom screen acts as a lid over the bucket, keeping the liquid bait free from drowning flies, is a real time and bait saver.